rociobmartin92/Lista-de-tareas/README.md

 # Lista-de-tareas

-This is a proyect made with html, css and JS only
+This is a notebook made with html, css and js only...
+I hope you enjoy it  \n CLICK HERE TO DISPLAY https://sharp-montalcini-ba39d6.netlify.app/